appbricks/mycloudspace-web/site/content/library/app/mycs/reset/reset-code.md

 ---
 ---

-A verification code was sent to the email or mobile phone that is registered with us.
+A verification code was sent to your email or mobile phone that you registered with us.
 You will need to provide that along with the new password to update you current password.